canata09/canata09/README.md

-## It is an accepted fact that "Get Product Query" is used in Front-End Design to Resolve Page Performance Errors in E-commerce.
+## It is an accepted fact that "Get Product Query" is used in Front-End Design to Resolve Page Performance Issues in E-commerce.

-We should be well aware of the benefits of the Archive format provided by the application and use this format in collective grid display pages.

-- We should be well aware of the benefits of the "Archive & Shop" format provided by the application and use this format in mass grid display pages.
+We should be well aware of the benefits of the "Archive & Shop" format provided by the application and use this format in mass grid display pages.

 - If the course of the program is to reach "Early Entry Dates" on a user account basis, you should prefer to use the short form software "Shortcode".

 <div align="center">